nhscc/problem-statements/2019/bdpa-elections-part-1.md

 Once an election is closed, its results become immutable, which means: none of the information about that election can be modified by administrators and the election itself cannot be deleted by administrators.
-The root user is exempt from most these restrictions; they can delete closed elections or modify some parts of them (title, description, deleted flag).
+The root user is exempt from these restrictions; they can delete closed elections or modify some parts of them (title, description, deleted flag).
+Regardless, the outcomes of closed elections can never be modified.

 This also implies that if a user voted in an election before their account was deleted, their vote must still count and the outcome of the election cannot